benicio-daniel/Time_constrained_Travelling_Christmas_market_visitor/README.md

 ¹ So technically, this is not a travelling salesperson, as you might not be able to visit all locations, but the name for this still was chosen as very descriptive in illustrating the task to solve!

 -----------------------------------------------------------
-Todos: (to make it work)
-- [ ] why only one market?

-Todos: (Ben for better process)
+Todos:
 - [ ] check if crossover path is valid
-- [ ] does everything makes sense and is sufficient? (according to theory: eg, gene mutation / crossover and fitness function better? in ant colony class)
-- [ ] choose the best X% starting markets and sporn a colony each and perform training by also updating pheromones & DNA (through mutations)
-- [ ] after training sporn single random ants to test results and play with parameters (only one gen therefore no DNA update)
-- [ ] test for multiple days (visited markets and start position add as init parameters)
+- [ ] fitness funtion imporvment?
+- [ ] add abline of culling and pheromone switch (Ben)
+- [ ] fix google_maps api

 Optional todos:
-- [ ] tune alpha, beta and gamma in ant class for pheromone/ dna weights and fitness functions/ coss over etc
+- [ ] tune, alpha, beta and gamma in ant class for pheromone/ dna weights and fitness functions/ coss over etc
 - [ ] test different training methods as above (maybe different mutation types/ process as above)